orbisgis/geoclimate/docs/BUILDING_INDICATORS.md

 ### `ROAD_DISTANCE`

-**Definition**: Building closest distance to a road.
+**Definition**: Building closest distance to roads.
 A buffer of defined size (`bufferDist` argument,  default 100m) is used to get the roads within the building of interest and then the minimum distance is calculated.

 **Formula**: `Min(distance(building, roads within bufferDist))`